HCI (Hosken Consolidated Investments) Foundation Bursary South Africa 2022– 2023

 - Proof of monthly income for the last 3 months: own/ parents/ guardians (payslips if employed, affidavit if unemployed, bank statement if self-employed, grant or pension slip if applicable) (certified copies)

-- New applicants: proof of registration or acceptance in to any of the above universities for 2022 (on university letterhead)
+- New applicants: proof of registration or acceptance into any of the above universities for 2023 (on university letterhead)

 CLOSING DATE FOR THE HCI BURSARY